efarraro/krumit/_items/MageHat.md

 ---

 EN_name: "Wizard Hat"
-EN_description: "When you acquire this item, shuffle copies of abilities in the same row into the dungeon deck"
+EN_description: "When you acquire this item, shuffle copies of abilities in the same row into the deck"
 EN_flavor: "If you turn this upside down – lo and behold! – you can use it for raffles."
 tile_id: MageHat
 cost: 2